Alakaresh/customiizer/README.md

 define('PRINTFUL_API_KEY', 'your-secret-key');
 ```

-If the constant is missing, functions like `generate_mockup_printful()` return an error and log a message instead of sending unauthenticated requests.
+If the constant is missing, functions like `generate_mockups_printful()` return an error and log a message instead of sending unauthenticated requests.

 ## Printful store ID